benlasko/Capstone-2/README.md

 ### So text like this:
 1. @VirginAmerica why are your first fares in May over three times more than other carriers when all seats are available to select???
-2. To be or not to be?
+2. In his house at R'lyeh dead Cthulhu waits dreaming.
-3. In his house at R'lyeh dead Cthulhu waits dreaming.
+3. To be or not to be?
 4. @USAirways 2 hours and counting waiting to get into a gate in Philadelphia.
 Just icing on the cake for a miserable flight experience

 ### Becomes:
 1. first fare may time carrier seat available select
-2. ''
+2. house rlyeh dead cthulhu wait dreaming
-3. house rlyeh dead cthulhu wait dreaming
+3. ''
 4. hour counting waiting get gate philadelphia icing cake miserable experience

-### Line 3 is a good example of why natural language processing can be difficult.
+### Line 2 is a good example of why natural language processing can be difficult.

 <br>

 ### The cleaned corpus had about 18000 unique words and the lexical diversity of the corpus was somewhat limited.

  * Total words: 129374
- * Total unique words: 18350bn
+ * Total unique words: 18350
  * Proportion of unique words: 0.14

 ### The wordcloud and graph below show the most common words from all the tweets after going through the cleaning process.